Some tips on preparing manuscripts for publication

 • Related work (Can be within the Introduction)

-• Proposed model (Add a figure to explain the model)
+• Architecture of the proposed model (Add a figure to explain the model)

 • Experiment